stepanvalyavskiy/Decorate.me/README.md

 ## Contribution
 You can contribute by forking the repo and sending a pull request.
 We will review your changes and apply them to the master branch.

-You are also welcome if you want to help me with CircleCI.
-Pleas contact me at Telegram @clueqva.